-Calgary Parking Policies is broken into a number of sections that pertain to the various aspects of parking in Calgary.
-First are parking governance and financial returns to The City which clearly establishes the relationship and responsibilities between City Council, City Administration and the Calgary Parking Authority, and expectations around revenue returns to The City.
+Calgary Parking Policies is broken into a number of sections covering the various aspects of parking in Calgary.
+First is the purpose of the document and how it fits into to The City's policy landscape.
 Next, the policy covers city-wide parking policies for on-street and off-street parking that apply to all areas of Calgary.
-Specific cases that have additional guidelines and policy are also covered in this section.
+Specific parking cases that have additional guidelines and policy are also covered in this section.

 Finally, area specific parking strategies are covered.
 This section primarily includes policies for the city centre where additional policies guide parking management to achieve and maintain a vibrant downtown.
-The policy affirms that onstreet parking should focus on short-stay needs like customers and visitors to the downtown, and addresses the need for long-stay parking, loading and bicycle parking.
+The policy affirms that on-street parking should focus on short-stay needs like customers and visitors to the downtown, and addresses the need for long-stay parking, loading and bicycle parking.

-Parking in a dynamic city like Calgary is a constantly evolving subject and Calgary Parking Policies is intended to be updated from time to time to address the emerging and changing needs of the community.
+Parking in a dynamic city like Calgary is a constantly evolving subject and Calgary Parking Policies is intended to be updated regularly to address the emerging and changing needs of the community